 The tort of assault, contrary to popular belief, protects only against the reasonable fear of a battery or attack.
 False imprisonment is meant to compensate the victim for the mental anguish associated with being trapped or held against one’s will.
 Finally, intentional infliction of emotional distress explicitly protects the mental state of the victim and compensates for emotional distress.
 None of these types of torts are “bodily injuries,” but they are personal injuries.

 Have you been injured and suspect that your claim falls under one of these types of personal injury?
+What is considered a personal injury?
 If you’ve been injured and are considering a personal injury claim, you should consult with an experienced attorney.
 The legal knowledge and experience that a good lawyer can bring to the table are crucial to the success of a personal injury claim.

 Regan Zambri Long has achieved national recognition for personal injury litigation and has obtained millions of dollars in personal injury recovery for its clients for a wide range of personal injury types.
 Regan Zambri Long PLLC protects the rights of injury victims in Washington, DC, Maryland, and Virginia.
 As well as those affected by government entities.